 Customer support includes 24/7 live support chat, a trouble ticket system, email support, and searchable support and troubleshooting resources.

 App support is another department where the provider scores well.
-Apps are available for the Android, iOS, macOS, Windows, Linux, Chromebook and Amazon Fire platforms.
+Apps are available for the Android, Android TV, iOS, macOS, Windows, Linux, Chromebook and Amazon Fire platforms.
 Safari, Chrome and Firefox browser extensions are also available.